3 Motorcycle Accident Facts To Keep In Mind

 - The age of the rider is another factor to consider.
 A graph of injuries plotted by age shows that individuals in their teens and early twenties are more likely to be in an accident than their older peers, but the numbers begin to pick up again around age 40.

 The accident victims listed as part of the above motorcycle accident facts had options after their accident, as do you.
 If you have been in an accident, contact a personal injury attorney for assistance.
-Call (800) 809-3669 today for a FREE consultation with a motorcycle accident attorney at Maloney-Frost.
+Call (800) 809-3669 today for a FREE consultation with a motorcycle accident attorney at Maloney-Frost-Lyons.